Braumski/odin-tic-tac-toe/README.md

 One thing I found very handy about this MVC design pattern is that console logging all of my data is as simple as console.log(Model).
 It logs all of my held data in just a short line, I love it.
 When I see the word "Model" or "View" I know exactly the kind of action being taken.
 Again I understand that this is a verbose design pattern for a tic-tac-toe project, but I just used it to learn.

+### My MVC Model isn't correct

+Although I was close to writing MVC correctly, I left too much of my functionality inside the controller object.
+I had a misunderstanding that all functionality was left to the controller, when in reality, there's more to it than that.
+I think I will do another project implementing MVC more correctly because I love this design pattern.

 ## Using AI to reduce repetetive code (DRY)

 At one moment during the project, I had code that looked like this